VentGrey/Epitaph/README.md

   - Cleanup the `install` script code.
   - Make xworkspaces script faster / write it in C to avoid the HUGE cpu consumption when changing state quickly.
   - Separate the camel script into more fifos for improved lemonbar output processing.
-  - Create a C / Rust program to get the current volume percentage.
   - Integrate a systray for lemonbar users